 How to fill a bath

-By Dermot Tynan, about 6 years ago.
+By Dermot Tynan, almost 7 years ago.

 It seems straightforward enough to fill a bath.
 We know how to do it instinctively, but how do we program a computer to do it?